Servideska/HPC/doc.zih.tu-dresden.de/docs/software/gpu_programming.md

 #### Using OpenACC with PGI compilers

-* Load the latest version via `module load PGI` or search for available versions with `module search PGI`;
+* Load the latest version via `module load PGI` or search for available versions with `module search PGI`
-* For compilation, please add the compiler flag `-acc` to enable OpenACC interpreting by the compiler;
+* For compilation, please add the compiler flag `-acc` to enable OpenACC interpreting by the compiler
-* `-Minfo` tells you what the compiler is actually doing to your code;
+* `-Minfo` tells you what the compiler is actually doing to your code
-* If you only want to use the created binary at ZIH resources, please also add `-ta=nvidia:keple`;
+* If you only want to use the created binary at ZIH resources, please also add `-ta=nvidia:keple`
 * You may find further information on the PGI compiler in the [user guide](https://docs.nvidia.com/hpc-sdk/pgi-compilers/20.4/x86/pgi-user-guide/index.htm) and in the [reference guide](https://docs.nvidia.com/hpc-sdk/pgi-compilers/20.4/x86/pgi-ref-guide/index.htm), which includes descriptions of available [command line options](https://docs.nvidia.com/hpc-sdk/pgi-compilers/20.4/x86/pgi-ref-guide/index.htm#cmdln-options-ref)

 #### Using OpenACC with NVIDIA HPC compilers